samedicorp/samedicorp.github.io/_posts/2022-09-06-modula-example.md

 This does a few things.
 It gives the module a name and version number, that the pack tool can use later.

 The `modules` property lists the modules that the tool uses.
 Notice that two of these modules are standard ones that are part of Modula, so they are prefixed with `samedicorp.modula.modules`.
-The other one is the module that defines the code that drives our script, so it is prefixed with the location of this script: `samedicorp.container-monitor`.
-During development, these prefixes correspond to installation locations with the game's `lua` folder[^1].
+The other one is the module that defines the code that drives our script, so it is prefixed with the location of this script: `samedicorp.container-monitor`[^1].

 The `templates` property is optional.
 If you supply it, it should contain the path to template `.conf` and `.json` files that the pack tool will use.
 If you omit it, the defaults will be used instead.